g1o/KOMODO2/README.md

    - all species to be analyzed (species IDs in the tree must be the same name of text files from the previous step)
    - branch lengths proportional to divergence times (a chronogram)
-   - no polytomies (if there are cases, KOMODO2 will resolve star branches using [multi2di] method as implemented in [ape] package.
+   - no polytomies (if there are such cases, KOMODO2 will resolve star branches using [multi2di] method as implemented in [ape] package.

 A tree in newick format (however, with no branch lengths), would be: